kannder83/kannder83/README.md

 ### Hi there 👋

 # My name is Alejandro
-## 🌎 Studying to become a web developer 🌏
+## 🌎 Studying to become a software developer 🌏

 Electronics engineer, working in telecommunications.
 I am dedicated to learn about web development.
 I have knowledge of React, CSS, JS, Express and NodeJS.